Canadian-Sheep-Federation/CSFIntershipAssessment/README.md

 The user's page is accessible by accessing the `/u/:id` route, where `:id` is the user's ID number

 When making calls to the API, the client passes an `Authorization` header to their request including their ID, such as `Authorization: Basic 1234...`.
 If this header is omitted or malformed, the server returns a 401 status code.
-Not production-grade by any meanse, but not bad for a cat bookmarking app.
+Not production-grade by any means, but not bad for a cat bookmarking app.

 ## Running the server
 To run the server, you'll need Elixir installed on your device, which depends